 - 11. Contact person and telephone number of person who can answer questions in reference to the transaction

 Forward the receipt and one copy back to the district financial services for further processing.
 A copy of the receipt shall be placed in the district right of way file.
 The Receipt-Transmittal may also be created and updated in RAI.
-An instructional video about how to create/update money transmittal in RAI is available.

 Where cash is provided, the remitter shall be given a cash receipt by the person accepting the payment and a Receipt-Transmittal of Money Form shall be filled out in full.
 The cash, along with the original and one copy of the Receipt-Transmittal of Money Form, shall be taken to district financial services for further processing.
-Also a copy of the Receipt-Transmittal of Money Form shall be placed in the district right of way.
+Also, a copy of the Receipt-Transmittal of Money Form shall be placed in the district right of way.